<em>Asclepias</em>: sow, plant and care for

 - Exposure full sun

-- Soil type ordinary, well-drained, light
+- Soil type ordinary, free-draining, light

 - Hardiness very variable (between –15°C and 0°C)

-Asclepias formerly had their own family, the Asclepiadaceae, but they are now classed within the Apocynaceae.
+Asclepias formerly had their own family, the Asclepiadaceae, but they are now classified within the Apocynaceae.
 This large family (more than 5,000 species) includes some ornamental plants such as oleander, periwinkle and star jasmine (Trachelospermum jasminoides).
 Many species in this group originate from tropical or subtropical regions.

 Asclepias curassavica: botanical illustration